ahabdeveloper/Unity-material-textures-tools/README.md

+# Unity Material Texture Tools

-A repository of different tools to use in Unity 3D to deal with materials and textures in multiple ways.
-Subject to updates in the future.
+_A repository of different tools to use in Unity 3D to deal with materials and textures in multiple ways.
+Subject to updates in the future._

 ### **Material Texture Fixer:**